-If you are required to take prescribed medication, you are strongly encouraged to inform the EMT about the medication, and why you are using it.
-Before leaving the dock, ensure that you have an adequate supply based on length of your deployment.
+If you are required to take prescribed medication, you are strongly encouraged to inform the EMT about the medication, and the reason(s) you are using it.
+Before leaving the dock, ensure that you have an adequate supply based on length of your deployment and consider that deployments can be extended due to unforeseen circumstances.
 It is better to err on the side of having too much rather than not enough.

-All prescription drugs are to be kept in an up-to-date container on which the medication, issuing physician and pharmacy are identified.
+All prescription drugs are to be kept in an up-to-date container on which the medication, issuing physician, and pharmacy are identified.
 Any medical information that may be useful during a medical emergency should also be reported to the EMT.
 Persons who have or anticipate specific medical conditions should advise the EMT of them before the ship sails.